bakeryscent/general-middleware/api/README.md

 ```

 If you need to exempt infrastructure probes (eg. uptime checks) from DeviceCheck, place them behind a small shim service that can attach a valid token, or add an allowlist in code before the DeviceCheck guard.

+## Axiom telemetry

+Set `AXIOM_TOKEN` (ingest scope) and `AXIOM_DATASET` to push OpenTelemetry spans straight into Axiom.
+When those env vars are present the server wires an OTLP HTTP exporter and automatically sends:

+- One span per HTTP request with route/method/status metadata.
+- Error spans whenever DeviceCheck rejects a call or an upstream provider (OpenAI, etc.) fails; the span status is marked `ERROR` with stack traces so you can pivot directly from Live view.

+### Verifying in Axiom

+1. Deploy with the Axiom env vars set (or run locally with them in `.env`).
+2. Generate a failing request (eg. omit `x-devicecheck-token`) to trigger an error span.
+3. Open Axiom → your dataset → **Live** tab and you should see the span arrive within a couple seconds (filter by `service.name == "${telemetryServiceName}"`).

+You can build dashboards or alerts on the dataset using `status_code >= 400` or `span.status.code == "ERROR"` to watch for regressions.

 ## Code structure